hazelcast/hazelcast-reference-manual/src/PartitionGroupConfig.md

 partitionGroupConfig.addMemberGroupConfig( memberGroupConfig2 );
 ```

+**3. PER_MEMBER:**

-- You can give every member its own group.
+You can give every member its own group.
 Each member is a group of its own and primary and backup partitions are distributed randomly (not on the same physical member).
 This gives the least amount of protection and is the default configuration for a Hazelcast cluster.
+This grouping type provides good redundancy when Hazelcast members are on separate hosts.
+However, if multiple instances run on the same host, this type is not a good option.

+Following are declarative and programmatic configuration snippets that show how to enable PER_MEMBER grouping.

 ```xml
 <partition-group enabled="true" group-type="PER_MEMBER" />